 The Commission cannot create new civil penalty provisions.
-However, the Commission and the Australian Energy Regulator (AER) may make a joint recommendation to the Energy Ministers that new or existing provisions of the NER, NGR, and NERR be classified as civil penalty provisions.
+However, the Commission and the Australian Energy Regulator (AER) may make a joint recommendation that new or existing provisions of the NER, NGR and NERR be classified as civil penalty provisions.

-The Commission does not propose to recommend to the Energy Ministers that any of existing provisions amended by the final rules (that are not already civil penalty provisions) be classified as civil penalty provisions.
+The Commission does not propose to recommend any of the amendments made by the final rules be classified as civil penalty provisions.